Version 4.0

 Formal vs informal names of inquiries

 Government inquiries often have informal as well as formal names.
-At first mention, the full name of the inquiry should be identified, followed by the informal name in brackets, if relevant:
+At first mention, the full name of the inquiry should be used, followed by the informal name in brackets, if relevant:

 Commission of Inquiry Into Children in State Care (Mulligan inquiry)